 The hair transplant recovery timeline after a Micro FUE procedure consists of several stages.
 In the first 48 to 72 hours, patients experience mild redness, scabbing, and slight swelling around the forehead and donor area.

-During the early recovery phase (days 4-14), scabs shed naturally, and mild itching or tightness occur.
+During the early recovery phase (days 4 to 14), scabs shed naturally, and mild itching or tightness occur.
 Gentle washing begins, but sun exposure, sweating, and friction should be avoided.
-Redness typically fades by the end of this phase.
+Redness fades by the end of this phase.

 What Activities Should I Avoid Immediately After a Micro FUE Hair Transplant?

-In the first 7–10 days post-surgery, it is crucial to avoid any activities that could disturb the grafts or lead to complications.
+In the first 7 to 10 days post-surgery, it is crucial to avoid any activities that could disturb the grafts or lead to complications.
 This includes strenuous exercise, heavy lifting, bending over, sleeping face down, and anything that causes excessive sweating.
 Patients are advised to avoid tight headwear, scratching, or rubbing the implanted area, as these actions dislodge the newly placed grafts and compromise the outcome.

 The importance of this period is reinforced by expert opinion.
 “The period immediately after a hair transplant is critical.
 Trauma or sweat increase the risk of folliculitis and graft failure.
-Patients should treat their scalp as a healing surgical site,” by Dr. Jerry Cooley, ISHRS.
+Patients should treat their scalp as a healing surgical site,” according to Dr. Jerry Cooley, ISHRS.

 This aligns with findings from a clinical review that emphasizes the first 72 hours post-transplant as vital for graft stabilization and advises against premature activity, by Facial Plastic Surgery Clinics of North America, 2020.